-Airbus gets U.S. license to sell planes to Iran
+Boeing and Airbus get US green light to sell planes to Iran

 Cleared for takeoff!

-Airbus has just been given the green light by the U.S. government to sell planes to Iran despite fierce political opposition to the deal.
+Boeing and Airbus have been given the green light by the U.S. government to sell planes to Iran despite fierce political opposition to the deal.

-The Treasury department has approved the sale of 17 A320 and A330 passenger aircraft, part of a much bigger deal Airbus signed with Iran after economic sanctions were lifted.
+The Treasury Department has approved the delivery of more than 100 Boeing (BA) aircraft and 17 Airbus passenger planes, marking a key step for Iran's foreign business dealings now that its economic sanctions are lifted.

-Airbus (EADSF) needs U.S. government approval to sell aircraft to Iran because many parts are made in the U.S. and the American authorities want to ensure the country doesn't use the planes for military purposes.
+Boeing (BA) is a U.S. company headquartered in Chicago.
+Airbus (EADSF), a European consortium, needed U.S. government approval to sell aircraft to Iran because many parts are made in the U.S. and the American authorities want to ensure the country doesn't use the planes for military purposes.

+Treasury said in a statement Wednesday that the licenses "contain strict conditions to ensure that the planes will be used exclusively for commercial passenger use and cannot be resold or transferred."

+The Treasury's decision means Boeing has permission to deliver 80 jetliners that Iran agreed to buy in June.
+The license also covers 29 Boeing aircraft the company will "help Iran Air find" from leasing companies, the manufacturer said.

-Airbus signed the deal in January, agreeing to provide a total of 118 planes to Iran for about $26 billion.
+Airbus signed a deal in January, agreeing to provide 118 planes to Iran for about $26 billion.
 This is among its biggest ever sales, and includes 12 A380 super jumbo jets.

 Airbus expects the U.S. government to approve the sale of the remaining 101 planes in the next few weeks, Airbus spokesperson Justin Dubon told CNNMoney.